 A New MBTA Standard

 The MBTA has begun to standardize on this map style.
 I don’t like the style (having to remember a berth letter/number requires extra mental load, the lack of color makes the maps hard to navigate, and there’s too much irrelevant detail), but it’s more important that these maps are widespread and consistent than that they’re good.
-Right now I only know of these two examples.
 Please make more, MBTA!

 Other MBTA Maps